NEIAAC/monitoring/README.md

 We try to maintain the simplity of the configuration as much as possible seeing as we don't have any need for orchestration level workflows and monitoring.

 **Uptime-Kuma** is a service that provides a web interface for monitoring the status of your services.
 It can be used to check if your services are up and running through a variety of request options.
-On our infrastructure, we generally set it up to report down/up events to a channel in our [Mattermost instance](https://github.com/NEIAAC/chat).
+On our infrastructure, we generally set it up to report down/up events to a channel in our [Mattermost instance](https://github.com/NEIAAC/chat), using it's notification/webhook system.

 **Prometheus** is a time series database, that in our case is used for monitoring system resources.
 It needs a data feed for the system resources, which is provided by the **node-exporter** service.
 Prometheus can also be used to collect metrics for individual applications using OpenTelemetry (OTL), among others, but we do not currently use this feature in our setup.